-Restaurante El Zodiaca – It’s a great local Paisa food and very economical, with super value plate of the day or the massive breakfast plates.
-Take your pick of meat, and you get all the fixings of a Colombian plate.
-You’ll leave by spending only $10.000-12.000 COP.
-And you won’t leave hungry.
+Restaurante El Zodiaco – Local food choice: It’s a great local Paisa food and very economical, with super value plate of the day or the massive breakfast plates.
+Take your pick of meat, and you get all the fixings of a Colombian plate, and you won’t leave hungry.
 It’s easy to find on the south end of the plaza on Carrera 4 #7a.

 If you are tight on time, try a minimum of 2 nights in Jardín, arrive early, enjoy an afternoon and a full day of activities.
 If you are interested in just kicking back and relaxing for a few days and doing activities as part of your stay, we recommend a 3 to 4-night stay.
 The more nature you can soak up, the better.

-Now, there is a plethora of great places to stay in Jardin, although the prices have gone up.
-(Taxes have also increased for tourism businesses here, so this is not a surprise.)
-So, expect to pay a little more than competitive prices in Medellin, even though it’s a small town.
+There are a number of great places to stay in Colombia- as tourism is growing here, expect to pay a little more than the competitive prices in Medellin, even though it’s a small town.
 Here are some of our favorites:

-Apartamentos Primavera – Jardin has apartment style stays!
+Apartamentos Primavera – Jardin has apartments and western style accomodations!
 These are perfect if you want to stay for a longer period.
 They are super spacious, with all the comforts of home and kitchen (even a microwave).
 We recommend staying in the upper level apartments instead of lower street level.
 Click here for the best prices at Apartamentos Primavera, details and more reviews.

 Hotel La Casona – Another good option for accommodation is the well-priced guest house with comfortable rooms.
 The courtyard is lovely with lots of places to relax.
 It’s a great location since it’s only a few blocks from the main square.
 Click here for the best prices at Hotel La Casona

 Jardín has become a popular place for Colombian families on weekends.
 So, if you plan to go there, make sure you book ahead.
 During low season, some of the restaurants are closed, although now there are many options to dine (with new ones opening all the time), so this should be less of an issue.
 We recommend going during the weekdays but stay at least a Friday night to check out the nightlife around the main square and drink a beer in El Liberator square.

-Taking a bus to Jardín is simple, affordable and comfortable, although you will need to get used to the winding roads.
+Taking a bus to Jardín on your own is affordable and comfortable, although you will need to get used to the winding roads.
 But the views along the coffee farms and farmlands are sensational and worth the price.

 There are at least 5 buses per day to Jardín from Medellín, leaving from the south terminal station, from multiple bus service lines.
 Two good services are Transporte Suroeste Antioqueño or Rapido Ochoa busline.
 There are also vans with a max of 9 seats available which tend to be faster than the bus service.
-Expect to pay about 26,000 COP ($9USD).
+Check current prices.
 Although prices will vary depending on the type of vehicle. * Important tip: Make sure you get on a direct bus from Medellín to Jardin Colombia – some buses will go to Santa Fe de Antioquia first (which is the opposite direction) adding another 3 hours to your journey.
 Ask first!

 Taking a bus from the south of Colombia to Jardín – It’s possible to take the bus from the coffee region (Manizales) up to Jardín.
 You will need to take a bus to Rio Sucio and transfer to Jardín, which will be a small van.
 Times will vary as they will wait to fill the van before they leave.
 Check prices online.

 For an adventure, you can visit Jardín and Jericó, two of the nicest historical colonial towns in Colombia.
 However, you will need to take a Chiva (traditional Colombian transport) around the mountains and coffee farms.

-By using some of the links on this page (at no extra cost to you) it will generate a small commission from any sales.
-We recommend these hotels because we love them and use them regularly.
-This helps us keep providing quality content and tips for you.
+This page includes affiliate links.
+By using the links on this page (at no extra cost to you) it will generate a small commission from any sales.
+This helps us keep providing quality content, tips for you.
 Thanks for your support and we hope you enjoy these recommendations.